Datavault-UK/automate-dv-docs/docs/best_practices.md

 5\. `IFNULL` if Steps 1-4 resolve in a NULL value (in the case of the empty string or a true `NULL`) then we output a double-hat string, `^^`.
 This ensures that we can detect changes in columns between `NULL` and non-NULL values.
-This is particularly import for `HASHDIFFS`.
+This is particularly important for `HASHDIFFS`.

 6\. `CONCAT` Next, we concatenate the column values using a double-pipe string, `||`.
 This ensures we have consistent concatenation, using a string which is unlikely to be contained in the columns we are concatenating.